WhoopInc/mkwheelhouse/README.rst

   Print usage information and exit.

-- ``-r``, ``--requirement REQUIREMENTS_FILE``

-  Also include packages (and their dependencies) from the pip requirements file REQUIREMENTS\_FILE.
-Can be specified multiple times and combined with positional PACKAGE arguments.

 - ``-e``, ``--exclude WHEEL_FILENAME``

   Don't upload built wheel with filename WHEEL\_FILENAME.
 Note this is the